 - (29) a.
-Bjah pročel knigata. had read the.book'I had read the book' - b.
-Pročel bjah knigata. read had the.book
+Bjah pročel knigata. had read the book 'I had read the book' - b.
+Pročel bjah knigata. read had the book

-23 It is possible that verb-second clauses in other Germanic languages also involve genuinely syntactic head movement, but that it has the appearance of a more local, HMC-obeying movement.
+It is possible that verb-second clauses in other Germanic languages also involve genuinely syntactic head movement, but that it has the appearance of a more local, HMC-obeying movement.
 For example, T-to-C movement in English questions appears to obey the HMC, but that might be because C happens to attract T, which is the head of C's complement.
 Thus, it is possible to maintain that T-to-C in English is of the genuinely syntactic type of head movement and that it is accidental that the interacting heads are in the local relation prescribed by the HMC.
 A similar question arises for Danish (discussed below and in section 4.1.2), where it is the highest verbal element that undergoes movement to the C domain in root clauses.
-As a reviewer points out, in traditional approaches to head movement of the verbal element that is highest in the clausal structure in terms of c-command (this issue is further discussed in section 4.1.2).
+As a reviewer points out, in traditional approaches to head movement, this is accounted for by the HMC.
+Within the present approach, such cases must be the result of a relativized minimality constraint on the movement of the verbal element that is highest in the clausal structure in terms of c-command (this issue is further discussed in section 4.1.2).
 This is accommodated by our proposal, which allows but does not require syntactic head movement to skip heads.

-24 As mentioned in footnote 7, it may be the case that the locus of pronunciation in Danish is v, not V. Nothing in our proposal hinges on this being the case; to adopt this alternative analysis, the system we propose will require postsyntactic lowering of T into v, postsyntactic raising of V into v, and syntactic movement of v to C in V2 environments.
+24 As mentioned in footnote 7, it may be the case that the locus of pronunciation in Danish is ν , not V. Nothing in our proposal hinges on this being the case; to adopt this alternative analysis, the system we propose will require postsyntactic lowering of T into ν , postsyntactic raising of V into ν , and syntactic movement of ν to C in V2 environments.

 (30) a.
-Razbrah če e proč el knigata.

-understood.1.SG that is read the.book

-'I understood that at he has rea d the book'

-b.
-Razbrah če pročel e knigata.

-understood.1.SG that read is the book
+Razbrah če e pročel knigata. understood.1.SG that is read the.book 'I understood that he has read the book' b.
+Razbrah če pročel e knigata. understood.1.SG that read is the.book read will have the book